Tungnath, the name itself conjures up a place at a highest point. Thus the name itself attracted us to put it on our trekking itinerary.

 The Dhaba with its burning chula gave us much needed relief to both of us.
 Mr. Negi gave us hot tea and invited us to seat near the fire and dry ourselves.
 The strong chill wind continued to hammer unrelentingly with rain.
 We were shivering in our bones.
-Having been to the close proximity of the fire, it did relive us from the cold but we could not move out to the open area as the strong cold wind continued blowing along with rain .
+Having been to the close proximity of the fire, it did relieve us from the cold but we could not move out to the open area as the strong cold wind continued blowing along with rain .
 So our plan of going back to Chopta that evening was out of question.
 I expected the full moon should be out and then perhaps we could trek down.
 I always enjoy trekking in forest in a moonlit night.
 The rain stopped around 8 p.m. but the sky remained cloudy and moon was not seen.
 After 3 rounds of tea my friend insisted that we should go down to Chopta.
 I just told him to forget about going back that evening in that inclement weather.

-We were given a room for night stay, dinner with Roti, Daal and potato at a cost of Rs.
+We were given a room for the night stay, dinner with Roti, Daal and potato at a cost of Rs.
 450/- The food was fresh so we did not have any problem.
 The night we could not sleep much as it was intensely cold.
 The three young people from Bangalore shut their door just after the dinner so we did not have much opportunity to talk to them.
 We were told by the guide who arranged to take those three chaps to Chandrashila early morning.
 He also offered to take us.
 We agreed.

 I got up at 3.15 a.m. and went out to see if the sky was clear.
 The view of the Himalayan range in the full moon night was breathtaking.
 There was no cloud and it was absolutely clear.
 I called my friend to watch this extraordinary view of the Himalayas.
 We soon got ready for the trek.
 The time was 3.45 a.m.
 The moonlight was very soothing and cold and we could see our path in that light.
 The weather was quite cold but our trekking kept our body warm.
 Slowly but steadily we all reached the summit.
 From the top, the wide view of the Himalayas was really beyond words.
-We could see , and several other peaks.
+We could see, Chowkhamba and several other peaks.
 We kept on watching the beauty of the Himalayas in full moon night silently.
 There was only the strong wind blowing across with a whistling sound.
 Slowly the moon’s light was mellowing down with the coming of dawn and the Himalayas changing its hue into white crystal.
 The time stood still for a while because everyone was so spell bound that no one spoke.
 We almost became non-existent in the vastness of nature.
 The peak height of Chandrashila is about 4130 meters.

 Slowly the sun with all its might rose on the east and its rays spread around lighting up all the peaks .
 The moment we were touched by the sun rays we felt the warmth that we needed very much at that height.
 A lot of pictures were taken of the Himalayas.
 The most precious thing was those moments when we stood face to face with the Himalayan peaks, silently.
 We paid the guide a small token for his services and bid good bye to the three young men who continued to do their photography.

 Trekking down was not difficult and it was sunny and clear .
 On the way we saw about 300 hundred Langoors with their young ones.
-While to Himalayas continued to shine in the sun we slowly trekked and arrived at Chopta around 8.
-A.m.
+While the Himalayas continued to shine in the sun we slowly trekked and arrived at Chopta around 8. a.m.
 After our breakfast we got a bus to Gopeshwar and from Gopeshwar to Karnaprayag and then to Gowaldam where we stayed for a night.